ericschmidt/rcjs-lib/README.md

     *id (String)*: The ID of the application to connect to
     *callback (Function)*: Called after the initialization is done
     Connects a controller to an application.
 If the connection is successful, *callback* is passed an object of the form `{ success: Boolean }`; if the connection fails, *callback* is passed an object of the form `{ error: String }`
+* **rc.controller(handler)**

+    *handler (Function)*: Callback which is passed the id of the connected controller
+    Calls *handler* when a new controller connects to the application and passes the controller's ID as an argument
+* **rc.disconnect(handler)**

+    *handler (Function)*: Called when a device disconnects
+    In a main application, calls *handler* when a controller disconnects and passes the ID of the disconnected controller; in a controller, calls *handler* when the application stops running
 * **rc.send(event, data)**

     *event (String)*: The event type to trigger